makersmakingchange/Switch_Adapted_Toys/Toy_Instructions/Available/Sound+Movement+Light-Up_Toys/Leap Frog - Scout Violet/README.md

 - [Makers Making Change Project Page] (https://www.makersmakingchange.com/product/switch-adapted-leapfrog-my-pal-scout-plush/01tJR000000690IYAQ)

 ## Overview
-The switch adapted My Pal Scout/Violet sings songs and can be controlled with accessible switches that have a 3.5mm jack.
+The switch adapted My Pal Scout/Violet sings songs and can be controlled with accessible switches that have a 3.5 mm jack.
 The My Pal is a LeapFrog toy that sings lullabies and learning songs, and has activities with numbers, animals, food, and more.

 ## Usage
 The MyPal Scout and Violet plush toys have four inputs which can be activated by plugging in four AT switches.

-## Build Instructions

-You can build the My Pal Scout/Violet by following the Assembly Guide attached.
-Follow the “How to prep your 3.5mm headphone jack” tutorial first to prepare for this toy adaption.

-## Bill of Materials
-Links given in BOM under documentation

- - 1 x LeapFrog My Pal Scout or Violet Toy (https://www.amazon.ca/LeapFrog-Pal-Violet-English-Version/dp/B00D2KZ1ZY?th=1)
- - 4 x 3.5mm Female Headphone jacks (something like two of  these cut in half: (Amazon Canada)
- - 8 x Crimp Connectors (Amazon Canada)
- - 1 x 3D Printed Clamp
- - 2 x #4 Metal Screw, 3/8″ Length (Amazon Canada)
- - 1 x 4" Zip Tie (Amazon Canada)
- - 1 x 18" Zip Tie (Amazon Canada
- - Electrical Tape

-Note: Other wire connections aside from the crimp connectors can be used, such as UR2 connectors, Marrettes, or even soldering the connections.

-## Tools
- - Needle Nose Pliers (or Wire Crimpers, or Vise Grips)
- - Crimping tool is recommended if available
- - Wire Cutters
- - Wire Strippers
 ### Documentation
 <!--- DOCUMENTATION --->
 | Document | Version | Link |